nholthaus/units/docs/meta/migrate-v2-to-v3.md

 conversions, `std::cout <<`, `to_string`, and the trait-based programming style all work as before.
 Much 2.x code compiles under 3.x after the `_t`→plural and `()` → `.value()` substitutions plus the C++23 switch.

-## New in 3.x worth adopting
+## New in 3.x

-Beyond the renames, 3.x adds capabilities the migration is a good moment to pick up: readable compiler diagnostics ([type safety](../explain/type-safety.md)), `std::chrono` interop ([chrono](../how-to/chrono-interop.md)), a concept vocabulary for your own templates, `std::hash` and `std::numeric_limits` support, NaN/infinity handling, optional
+Beyond the renames, 3.x adds capabilities: readable compiler diagnostics ([type safety](../explain/type-safety.md)), `std::chrono` interop ([chrono](../how-to/chrono-interop.md)), a concept vocabulary for your own templates, `std::hash` and `std::numeric_limits` support, NaN/infinity handling, optional